 Kingsley was a stray in Austin, Texas, when Small Chance Rescue foster parents took him in.
 He quickly melted their hearts and became a furever family member when they adopted him.
 They eventually made the move to New York City where Kingsley and his family delight in long walks and going to daycare with his dog friends.
 His Texas charm has won over everyone he comes into contact with.
 Here are the things animal shelters desperately need right now.

 Willow was a starving 10-year-old stray found in Tennessee.
 With the sponsorship of PupStarz Rescue, she went to New York City to live with a foster family passionate about rescue dogs and dachshunds.
 Her foster family fell in love with her sweet disposition and decided to adopt her.
 The family already had two older dachshunds, and Willow was happy to be the new sister on the block.
 Sadly, the two other dachshunds have since passed, but the family continues to foster dachshunds so Willow will always have friends and a caring family.
-This is what your favorite dog breed says about your personality.

 This little guy was surrendered to a shelter, unable to walk and incontinent after he had been attacked by a bigger dog.
 The shelter couldn’t manage his care there so they contacted Motley Zoo Animal Rescue.
 His medical issues would be a challenge to any foster family, especially with his wheelchair.
 Thankfully, his angel and forever parent came along.
 After physical therapy, Bill Murray (named after the comedian because they both have a contagious smile and crazy hair) can now walk on his own for short periods of time and is given every advantage and opportunity a dog could hope for.
 Find out how to adopt unwanted dogs from the TSA.